ding-lab/TinDaisy/testing/README.md

 [CromwellRunner project]().
 Some of these are removed from current repository; some are described below and can be found in past git commits or on MGI:/gscuser/mwyczalk/projects/TinDaisy/attic

+## Future work

+Work here should be cleaned up to retain only a few relevent testing scripts,
+* MutectDemo for testing callers on a small datasete
+* VCF files from a real CPTAC3 dataset for testing filtering and merging

+# Current work

 Current projects: